rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 </generate>
 ```

-If we need to generate unique combinations of key1 and key2 we have differrent alternatives:
+If we need to generate unique combinations of key1 and key2 we have different alternatives:

 ### Simplistic Approach